jackshanson/DnD-namegen/README.md

 #Name and Stat Generator for Dungeons and Dragons (D&D)#
 Save yourself some tedious dice rolls and use this name and stat generator for DnD.
 The algorithm is a heuristic letter selector based on a database of bigrams from your chosen gender and fantasy race or ethnicity.
 The names it generates are completely random, and sometimes nonsensical (so be kind to it!), rather than picked from an existing list as most other name generators seem to be.

-The program also generates the age, height, weight, languages, and stats (Str, Dex, etc) for your chosen race and gender.
+The program also generates the age, height, weight, languages, armour class, and stats (Str, Dex, etc) for your chosen race and gender.
 These player characteristics can also be entered by a user and locked so that the program does not overwrite them.
 Furthermore, the stats already include their race bonuses when they are generated.

 ##What's in here?##
 This initial commit contains the namegen.py script, which is the basis of the program.
 The namegen.spec file is used by the pyinstaller program, which builds the python script into a windows ".exe" file.
 Finally, the namedb folder contains the current name databases.
-The current name ethnicities and races are as follows:
+The current name bases and races are as follows:

-Ethnicities  | Races
+Names  | Races
 ------------- | -------------
 Dwarven  | Dragonborn
 Elvish (male and female)  | Dwarf